“Theater of Capital: Modern Drama and Economic Life” lecture and discussion with Alisa Zhulina

-On June 30 at 8:00 PM at the Museum of Contemporary Art, Skopje, starting at 8:00 PM, the renowned and award-winning playwright and theater scholar, Professor Alisa Zhulina, will hold a lecture titled “Theatre of Capital – Modern Drama and Economic Life”.
-We invite you to the last, extremely important and rare in its interdisciplinary and specific field lecture from the June series of the CRIC – Festival of Critical Culture, which is one of the program units of Kontrapunkt.
+We invite you to the last, extremely important and rare in its interdisciplinary and specific field, lecture from the June series of the CRIC – Festival of Critical Culture, which is one of the important program units of Kontrapunkt.

-In her lecture, Alisa Zhulina will present the research developed in the book “Theatre of Capital: Modern Drama and Economic Life”, opening up space for reflection on the relationship between aesthetics and political economy, between dramatic form and the historical transformations of capitalist society.
+In her lecture, Alisa Zhulina will present the research developed in the book “Theater of Capital: Modern Drama and Economic Life”, opening up space for reflection on the relationship between aesthetics and political economy, between dramatic form and the historical transformations of capitalist society.

 Location: Museum of Contemporary Art, Skopje